Every application request will be greeted by Nginx. The job of nginx in this case is two fold:

 Load Balancer: Haproxy

 Distributing the traffic to the different application servers is done by Haproxy.
-The number of active webservers is dynamic at all times but haproxy.cfg is modified automatically and hot reloaded by chef scripts upon server initialisation.
+The number of active webservers is dynamic at all times but haproxy.cfg is modified automatically by chef scripts upon server initialisation.

-Requests are split up in a few categories/applications (api, backend, frontend, website) and those applications have different health checks.
-Upon health check failure (server failure, load problem, bad code,…) requests are passed on to the next available server.
+Requests are split up in a few categories/applications (api, backend, frontend, website) and all those applications have different health checks.
+When a health check fails (server failure, load problem, bad code,…) the request is passed on to the next available server.
 Kawabunga!

-To keep this post readable I won’t go into detail on application framework internals.
+For the sake of the length of this post I won’t go into detail on application framework internals.
 So I’ll stick to stuff that fits in the context of this post.

 - Apache 2.4.7